dpolishuk/weather-android/README.md

 ### How do I get set up? ###

 * ./gradlew clean build
-* and don't forget to setup your sdk.dir
+* and don't forget to setup your sdk.dir (via local.properties or direct specification)

 ### Design concepts ###